buffer/thug/doc/sources/configuration.rst.txt

 Password: thug

-In order to configure Thug to submit applets for analysis to HoneyAgent rename the file */etc/thug/honeyagent.conf.sample* in */etc/thug/honeyagent.conf* and edit it like shown later.
+In order to configure Thug to submit applets for analysis to HoneyAgent edit the configuration file */etc/thug/thug.conf* as shown later.

 .. code-block:: sh

-    [HoneyAgent]
+    [honeyagent]
     scanurl:                        http://192.168.56.101:8000

-Please note that if the file *honeyagent.conf* does not exists Thug will assume you do not want to submit applets to HoneyAgent.
-Alternatively you can disable the HoneyAgent support through command line even if the the *honeyagent.conf* file exists (option -N or --no-honeyagent).
+Please note that if the file *thug.conf* does not exists Thug will assume you do not want to submit applets to HoneyAgent.
+Alternatively you can disable the HoneyAgent support through command line even if the the *thug.conf* file exists (option -N or --no-honeyagent).

 This configuration instructs Thug to send the applet to analyze to the server whose IP address is 192.168.56.101 (please verify your network